City of Edinburgh (Fortress) Royal Engineers: World War I

 On the outbreak of war in August 1914, the City of Edinburgh Fortress Engineers mobilised and moved into their war stations in the Forth Defences.
 Britain's harbour defences were never seriously tested during the war, but the fortress engineers formed companies for service with the armies in the field.
 On 31 August 1914, the formation of Reserve or 2nd-Line units for each existing TF unit was authorised, formed from men who had not volunteered for overseas service.
 During 1915, the City of Edinburgh unit formed 1/1st Edinburgh Field Company composed of 1st Line Territorials.
 The field company was attached to 69th (2nd East Anglian) Division at Thetford from 16 November until 19 December 1915, on which day it embarked at Devonport and sailed for Egypt.
 Disembarking at Port Said on 3–5 January 1916, it was allotted to 'Army Troops', working on the Suez Canal Defences.

-On 17 April, the company re-embarked at Alexandria and sailed to join the British Expeditionary Force in France, disembarking at Marseilles on 24 April.
+On 17 April, the company re-embarked at Alexandria and sailed to join the British Expeditionary Force in France, disembarking at Marseille on 24 April.
 It was assigned to 56th (1/1st London) Division on 27 April 1916, and posted to 169th (3rd London) Brigade.